garrardkitchen/resume/content/blog/what-is-good-engineering.md

 - Separation of Concerns (think MVC, CQRS, bounded context, etc...)
 - Avoid premature optimization (futile task until you've metrics to hand)
 - Clean and readable code is always better than clever code (ask any engineer whom has to extend or maintain a _clever_ piece of code!)
-- Defensive coding (guard against invalid class method parameters and class property accidental null assign instead of equality condition)
+- Defensive coding (guard against invalid class method parameters and accidental null assignment to class properties instead of an equality condition!)
-- Do no more, do no less
+- Do no more, do no less (thank you XP!)
 - Coding stadards (provide a template of core standards then stand back and and let the team thrash out the rest - wear protection")
 - Code reviews - Should only contain helpful and constructive comments and / or implementation questions.
-Not there to curess egos
+Not there to curess egos (that's for your mother to do)
-- Testing (unit/functional as well as concepts TDD & BDD)
+- Testing (unit/functional, and proficient with concepts like TDD & BDD)

-These I see as the basics.
-As a Principal Engineer, one of my responsibilities is also to educate.
+As I have said, I see these the baseline.
+And if you're not quite there yet, that's ok too.
+People in roles like Principal Engineer will help you; that's if a colleague hadn't get to you first (see the x factor section).
+A core responsibilities is also to educate & share.
 This means to help engineers to understand concepts and approaches in many areas of computing, including cloud, microservices and serverless architecture.

 But it doesn't stop here.
-We all forget, whether it be a piece of technical detail, an concept, coding options, ... the list continues.
-So, this journey never ends.
-It's constant cycle of reminding and educating on the _new shiny things_.
+We all forget _stuff_.
+This can be a piece of technical detail, a concept, coding technique, ... the list continues.
+As such, this journey is a continuous one.
+It's constant cycle of reminding, and education on the _new shiny things_.

 #### [Practices]()